Huber rings and valuation spectra: Valuation theory

 \begin{definition} Let $A$ be a ring.
 A \term{valuation} on $A$ is a function $\bval : A \rightarrow \Gamma\cup \{0\}$ such that $\val{0} = 0$ and $\val{1} = 1$, and for all $f,g \in A$ we have

-\end{definition} We do not insist that $|f| = 0$ if and only if $f = 0$.
-A valuation valued in $\Rplus$ is also known as a semi-norm.
-The terminology ``valuation'' is preferred because $\Gamma$ may not embed into $\Rplus$.
-We will often consider a ring $A$ topologized by a norm.
-Therefore, we reserve $\bval$ for a valuation on $A$ while $\bnorm$ will denote a fixed norm on $A$.
+\end{definition} Note, we are using valuation as a term generalizing an ultrametric norm, as opposed to something like the $p$-adic valuation $v_p : \Qp \rightarrow \Z \cup \{\infty\}$.
+This is a common choice of language in this research area.
+In If we were to restrict to valuations valued in $\Rplus$, we might prefer the terminology semi-norm. (``Semi-'' because we allow for $|f| = 0$ even if $f \neq 0$.)
+The terminology ``valuation'' seems to be preferred because $\Gamma$ may in fact not embed into $\Rplus$.
+Finally, confusion may arise since we often consider a ring $A$ topologized by a norm.
+To avoid confusion, we reserve $\bval$ for a valuation on $A$, while $\bnorm$ will denote a fixed norm on $A$.